-Penn Medicine's liver transplant program offers patients access to the highest quality of care available.
-We have extensive experience treating patients with end-stage liver disease.
+Penn Medicine's liver transplant program is leading health care beyond the limits of conventional medicine by offering patients more options to improve their lives every day.
+We offers patients access to the highest quality of care available and have extensive experience treating patients with end-stage liver disease.
 Patients and their families can expect excellent results from a program that consistently achieves liver transplant survival rates that exceed national averages.

 The liver transplant program is comprised of:

 In addition, we have established a national reputation with a number of noteworthy attributes.
 We are: